tfwu/AOGDetector/README.md

 ### VOC Testing
   Use Terminal and cd to the <PATH_TO_Build>/bin where the executable "Entry" is built,

-  Run:   Entry vocEval <PATH_To_voc_config_xml>,
+  Run:   Entry vocEval PATH_To_voc_config_xml,

   e.g.,  Entry vocEval /home/tfwu/Code/RGM/config/voc_config.xml

 ### DetectionInASingleImage
-  Use Terminal and cd to the <PATH_TO_Build>/bin where the executable "Entry" is built,
+  Use Terminal and cd to the PATH_TO_Build/bin where the executable "Entry" is built,

-  Run:   Entry detect <PATH_To_voc_config_xml>, e.g.,  Entry detect /home/tfwu/Code/RGM/config/voc_config.xml
+  Run:   Entry detect PATH_To_voc_config_xml,

+  e.g.,  Entry detect /home/tfwu/Code/RGM/config/voc_config.xml

 ### BatchDetectionInDirectory
-  Use Terminal and cd to the <PATH_TO_Build>/bin where the executable "Entry" is built,
+  Use Terminal and cd to the PATH_TO_Build/bin where the executable "Entry" is built,

-  Run:   Entry detectBatch <PATH_To_voc_config_xml>, e.g.,  Entry detectBatch /home/tfwu/Code/RGM/config/voc_config.xml
+  Run:   Entry detectBatch PATH_To_voc_config_xml,

+  e.g.,  Entry detectBatch /home/tfwu/Code/RGM/config/voc_config.xml

 ### ConvertVOCRel5Model
   Use Terminal and cd to the <PATH_TO_Build>/bin where the executable "Entry" is built,

-  Run:   Entry cvtVOCRel5Model <PATH_To_VOCRel5_Model_Mat_File>,
+  Run:   Entry cvtVOCRel5Model PATH_To_VOCRel5_Model_Mat_File,

   e.g.,  Entry cvtVOCRel5Model /home/tfwu/Code/RGM/externalModels/VOC2007/bicycle_final.mat,

-  The converted model will be saved (e.g., /home/tfwu/Code/RGM/data/bicycle_final.mat.bin), which you can used to test detection.
+  The converted model will be saved (e.g., /home/tfwu/Code/RGM/data/bicycle_final.mat.bin) which can be used to test detection.

-  Note: before using this to convert a matlab model trained using VOC-Release 5 from Dr. Ross Girshick,
+  Note: Before using this to convert a matlab model trained using VOC-Release 5 by Dr. Ross Girshick,
-        please use <PATH_TO_RGM_Source_Code>/matlab/convertVOCR5.m to add a "DFS" field to the model structure.
+        please use PATH_TO_RGM_Source_Code/matlab/convertVOCR5.m to add a "DFS" field to the model structure.